waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **4F Defeated**: Scientist Rich (4, 2), Rocket Grunt (5, 5).
 - **Remaining 4F**: Rocket Girl (12, 4), Rocket Grunt (14, 1) [Behind Shutter/Partition].
 - **Turn 8881**: Sweep complete.
 Heading to Underground for Card Key.
-- **Turn #8907**: Current turn.
-Team fully healed.
-Exiting Pokecenter to head to the Underground.
+- **Turn #8908**: Current turn.
+Exiting Pokecenter.
+Heading to the Underground.
-- **Underground Plan**: Head to the Goldenrod Underground North Entrance at (9, 5).
-Goal: Find the real Director and the Card Key.
+- **Underground Plan**: Navigate to the North Entrance at (9, 5) in Goldenrod City.
+Explore the basement to find the real Director and the Card Key.
 - **Tower Intel**: Card Key Slot is at (14, 2) on 3F.
 Shutters block upper floors.
+4F is split.

 # Global Knowledge
 ## Tile Mechanics